About us

 What is a Primary Care Network?

-A Primary Care Network (PCN) is a group of localised GP practices, that band together in order to focus shared resources to help meet patients’ needs more efficiently.
-Since the creation of PCN’s in 2019, around 99% of practices in England now work as part of one.
+A Primary Care Network (PCN) is a group of local GP practices, working together in order to focus shared resources to help meet patients’ needs more efficiently.
+Since the creation of PCN’s in 2019, around 99% of practices in England are now work of one.

-With the ever-increasing demand, due to staff shortages and an increasing population, clinical staff working together within a PCN are now able to provide greater, more personalised care for patients on most services and issues.
+With the ever-increasing demand, challenging workforce issues to meet this, and an increasing population, clinical staff working together within a Primary Care Network are now able to provide a wider spectrum of more personalised care for patients.

 For more information on PCN’s please watch the short animation from NHS England.